Teams, tales and tips – a guide to the local game

 It isn’t only the adventurous football traveller has been presented with an interesting set of challenges when considering Crotone, way down in the toe of Italy.

-With local club FC Crotone having gained a first-ever promotion to Serie A in 2016, the likes of Juventus, Inter and Milan have had to work out the logistic of getting their over-indulged superstars down to this remote part of Calabria, once part of Ancient Greece.
+With local club FC Crotone having gained a first-ever promotion to Serie A in 2016, the likes of Juventus, Inter and Milan had to work out the logistic of getting their over-indulged superstars down to this remote part of Calabria, once part of Ancient Greece.

 Crotone Airport caved in under bankruptcy that same year.
 Ryanair later promised to start up inland flights from summer 2018.
 The nearest main airport of Lamezia Terme is more than 100km away.
 On match-day Sundays, regional public transport by road or rail is scant at best.